-The linguistic documentation is divided in two distinct parts, one concerning more generic and formal options transcending the Floresta Sintá(c)tica in the sense that they would be based on more general guide lines already established in the VISL project.
+The linguistic documentation is divided in two distinct parts, one concerning generic options transcending the Floresta Sintá(c)tica in the sense that they are based on the more general guidelines already established in the VISL project.
 These options mainly involve basic annotation principles.
-Another part consists of linguistic decisions taken and descriptional problems resolved during the iterative revision process, meant to regularize the formal representation of linguistic phenomena encountered in the CETEMPúblico corpus.
+The other part consists of linguistic decisions taken and descriptive problems solved during the iterative revision process, meant to regularize the formal representation of linguistic phenomena encountered in the CETEMPúblico corpus.

-7. INTER-ANNOTATOR TEST
+7. Inter-annotator test